Z1Ranger/QCRI-Nutrition-Project/siha_app_v2/sihav2/README.md

 ### ABOUT

-This is the latest version - v2, of the app.
+This is version 2 of SIHA app, look at siha_app_v3 for latest updates.

 ### DESIGN